 You pick up the petition in the department offering the course at Cal State East Bay.
 The chair of the department must certify that the courses are equivalent.
 (This means the course content is substantially identical.
 It does not mean merely that the courses meet the same requirement.)
 After the petition has been approved by the chair of the department offering the course, you must file it with the GE Director in the GE Office before the end of the Late Add period for that quarter.
 The GE Director must then approve your petition.
 A denied petition is promptly mailed to you by the GE Office.
-An approved petition is sent to Planning, Enrollment Management, and Student Affairs.
+An approved petition is sent to the Office of the Registrar.
 The previous attempt will be excluded from your GPA calculations after the end of the quarter in which you repeat the course and may not be reflected in that quarter's grade report.

 Note: The CSU system normally forbids retroactive Grade Forgiveness.
 File your petition before reregistering for the course to give yourself time to adjust your program if your petition is denied.

 Unit Limit on Grade Forgiveness.